TienDatJohnyDo/CPSC471Final/README.md

 workspace_booking_db is our Databse files from phpmyadmin export function

-Wokrspace is the folder containing all php/css/js files to view the website
+Workspace is the folder containing all php/css/js files to view the website

+Make sure to house the Workspace folder in the "www" folder of your server

+Thank you,

+Tien Dat Johny Do